Freaky/Compactor/README.md

 A more comprehensive database of results is [maintained by the CompactGUI project](https://docs.google.com/spreadsheets/d/14CVXd6PTIYE9XlNpRsxJUGaoUzhC5titIC1rzQHI4yI/edit#gid=0).

 ## Future

-In the fairly-concrete TODO:

-* Hook up an interface to the saved paths database (count, option to clear it).
-* Recompression, for changing compression modes without manually decompressing/recompressing.
+There are many things I want to do with Compactor in future.
+These include, but are certainly not limited to:

+* Make analysis optional.
+It isn't fundamentally needed.
+* Multithreaded analysis/compaction for SSDs.
+* GUI rework of some description.
+The longer I leave this the better Rust should get at it :P
 * Installer.
 Why does this involve so much XML oh god.
 * Sign the binaries/installer.
-If I give away my code I get a free one, right?
-* Double-check the default exclusions list.
-Should be able to do something with the compresstimation code to verify them.

-More tentative:
+This appears to involve money.

-* Scheduled task or a background service to periodically recompress selected directories.
+* Scheduled task or a background service for set-it-and-forget-it operation.

-* Write bindings to Microsoft's [Compression API], add benchmarks for the various compression modes to help users decide which is most appropriate for their system.
-* Examine [overlapped IO], see if we can get more information and control out of the compression process (per-file progress and cancellation).
+Feature requests can be discussed in the [forum](https://github.com/Freaky/Compactor/discussions), or you may open [an issue](https://github.com/Freaky/Compactor/issues).

 ## Alternatives

 * [`compact.exe`] is a command-line tool that ships with Windows 10.
 If you're familiar with the command line and batch files, maybe you'd prefer that.
 Weirdo.
 * [CompactGUI] is a popular Visual Basic program that shells out to `compact.exe` to do its work, instead of using the Windows API directly as Compactor does.
 It has some... performance issues, particularly with larger folders.
 * NTFS has supported [LZNT1 compression][lznt1] since 1995, hidden behind a checkbox under `Properties` &rarr; `Advanced Attributes`.
-It's less flexible and has a reputation for poor performance, but is more set-it-and-forget-it.
+It's less flexible and has a reputation for poor performance and issues with fragmentation, but is more set-it-and-forget-it.

 Are you aware of any others?
 Do let me know.